-- (f) Duties in responding to subpoena. - (1) A person commanded to copy and mail or deliver documents or electronically stored information or to produce documents, electronically stored information, or tangible things shall must serve on the party or attorney responsible for issuing the subpoena a declaration under penalty of law stating in substance: - (A) that the declarant has knowledge of the facts contained in the declaration; - (B) that the documents, electronically stored information, or tangible things copied or produced are a full and complete response to the subpoena; - (C) that the documents, electronically stored information, or tangible things are the originals or that a copy is a true copy of the original; and - (D) the reasonable cost of copying or producing the documents, electronically stored information, or tangible things.
+- (f) Duties in responding to subpoena. - (1) A person commanded to copy and mail or deliver documents or electronically stored information or to produce documents, electronically stored information, or tangible things shall must serve on the party or attorney responsible for issuing the subpoena an affidavit or -unsworn declaration as described in Title 78B, Chapter 18a, Uniform Unsworn Declarations Act, under penalty of law under penalty of law stating in substance:

+- (A) that the declarant has knowledge of the facts contained in the affidavit or unsworn declaration; - (B) that the documents, electronically stored information, or tangible things copied or produced are a full and complete response to the subpoena; - (C) that the documents, electronically stored information, or tangible things are the originals or that a copy is a true copy of the original; and - (D) the reasonable cost of copying or producing the documents, electronically stored information, or tangible things.